IcyIce-FSDev/twitch_chat_bot/README.md

   - This feature gets a random slip of advice from https://api.adviceslip.com/advice

-  - `!advice on | off`

-    - Enables or disables the command to in individuals chat

 ## Utilities

 - Saves every message in channel folder then by date message received